 - 144-160 hours for Educare au pairs.

-- For a second year au pair, 36-40 hours is required for a six-month extension and 72-80 hours for a nine or twelve-month extension.
+- For second and third-year au pairs, 36-40 hours is required for a six-month extension and 72-80 hours for a nine or twelve-month extension.

 - Credits, hours and CEUs are different.
 Count the hours you are in a classroom this must be 72 hours.